 - 1. Select the interaction point to use for scoring, if applicable. - 2.
 Select the data source, and any subsets of that data, to score. - 3.
 Select the destination for the scored data. - 4.
+Select the Use bulk loading via ODBC option and specify the Batch commit size, if desired.
+This improves performance when scoring a large table and writing the results to a database.
+When using a database destination, bulk loading is enabled by default.
+If your ODBC driver does not support bulk operations, or if you encounter some other compatibility or technical issue with bulk loading, you can disable this option.
+If you don't want to use the batch commit functionality, simply set the Batch commit size to 1. - 5.
 Set a deploy date, if desired.
 You can either specify a single date or specify a date range.
 If you specify a single date, any campaigns that are valid on that date will be included in the optimization.
 If you specify a date range, any campaigns that are valid at some point in the range will be included.
 If you do not set a deploy date, the current date will be used.
 Note that start and end dates are inclusive (in other words, if the last day of a month is selected as the end date, that date will be included rather than ending at the day before the last day of the month).